AirbornePanda/vchelper/README.md

 Static resources for a `.jar` should be put into `src/main/resources/META-INF/resources/frontend/`.
 See [this blog entry](https://vaadin.com/blog/vaadin-10-and-static-resources) for more information.

+### Bootstrap
+This application supports [Bootstrap](https://getbootstrap.com/).
+For this, the annotations (`@NpmPackage`, `@JsModule` and `StyleSheet`) inside `src/main/java/de/jsauer/valhalla/components/MenuLayout` are used.
+Additionally the css of the package has to be copied.
+This is done by maven.
+Check the configuration inside the `pom.xml`.
+The layout class is used, because it's present on all views, making bootstrap available in all of them.

 ## Error Handling
 ### Wall of errors like 'ERROR in ../target/frontend/generated-flow-imports'

+Solution 1:

 Run `mvn clean install`.
 Afterwards you can run `mvn spring-boot:run` and everything should run fine.

+Solution 2:

+Delete the folder node_modules.
+Delete the following files: package.json, package-lock.json, webpack.config.js, webpack.generated.js
+Run `mvn clean`.
+Run `mvn spring-boot:run`.

+### NPM packages don't update on `mvn spring-boot:run`
+See above (Wall of errors like 'ERROR in ../target/frontend/generated-flow-imports')

+)